tikithepug/nx-guides/README.md

 Follow [this guide](https://switch.homebrew.guide/usingcfw/installnsps/installnsps-nsusbloader).

 ## 09. Accessing SD Card without Removing
-1. Download the [NXMTP](https://github.com/liuervehc/nxmtp/releases) Homebrew app.
+1. Download the [NXMTP](https://github.com/liuervehc/nxmtp/releases) homebrew app.
-2. Launch it on the Switch while it's plugged into your PC. will then be able to access the SD card's contents as if it was plugged into the PC directly.
+2. Launch it on the Switch while it's plugged into your PC.
+You will then be able to access the SD card's contents as if it was plugged into the PC directly.
 Be aware that it will be slower though.

 ## 10. Installing RetroArch
 1. Go to the [Retroarch download page](https://buildbot.libretro.com/stable/), find ```<latest version>/nintendo/switch/libnx``` and download ```RetroArch.7z```.
 You will need 7-Zip installed on your PC to extract this file.